 - Explores New Frontiers in Palliative Care: Progress in reducing physical pain and discomfort due to terminal illness has been dramatic throughout the past two decades.
 However, less progress has been made in helping patients reduce anxiety about, or come to terms with, psychological and existential issues raised by impending death.
 Compelling clinical findings about the efficacy of psychotherapy with psychedelic agents to relieve anxiety among terminally ill patients are emerging.
 ELLP is in the forefront of developing advocacy to expand access to these medicines in the context of medical and mental health care of terminally ill patients.
 One of the ELLP’s first projects in this arena, in collaboration with the Drug Policy Alliance, is the convening of a symposium to be hosted by the University of Washington Schools of Law, Medicine and Public Health in 2017, exploring the state of the research, its implications for palliative care, and how advocacy can best achieve changes in law and policy making access possible.

-2. Cases in which Tucker has had a leadership role include Glucksberg v WA(SCOTUS 1997); Quill v NY(SCOTUS 1997); Oregon et al v Ashcroft/Gonzales(SCOTUS 2001); Baxter v Montana(MT Sup Ct 2009); Morris v New Mexico(pending); Brody v CA; Myers v NY(pending).
+Cases in which Tucker has had a leadership role include Glucksberg v WA(SCOTUS 1997); Quill v NY(SCOTUS 1997); Oregon et al v Ashcroft/Gonzales(SCOTUS 2001); Baxter v Montana(MT Sup Ct 2009); Morris v New Mexico; Brody v CA; Myers v NY(pending).

-The End of Life Liberty Project In Action
+The End of Life Liberty Project As Catalyst

 (click to enlarge)